OpenWeightlessCIC/OpenWeightless/README.md

 DERIVATIVE WORKS:
 Branches and derivative works are permitted under the Creative Commons Attribution 4.0 International License.
-Be aware however that derivative works are not permitted to use the Weightless or OpenWeightless trademarks without permission.
+Be aware however that derivative works are not permitted to use the WEIGHTLESS or OpenWEIGHTLESS trademarks without permission.
-Be aware also that operating the Weightless radio protocol stack in any capacity is permitted while the developer / user is a signed up member of the Weightless SIG (Special Interest Group)  see:  http://www.weightless.org/membership/weightless-developer
+Be aware also that operating the WEIGHTLESS radio protocol stack in any capacity is permitted while the developer / user is a signed up member of the WEIGHTLESS SIG (Special Interest Group)  see:  http://www.weightless.org/membership/weightless-developer

 CONTRIBUTIONS:
 Contributions are welcomed, as are sample source code provided as a proof of concept / example.